 Potential Drawbacks of Gutter Guards

 Some gutter guard systems require professional installation, which adds to the overall cost.
-If you try to install them yourself and make a mistake, you could void your roof warranty or cause drainage problems.
+If you try to install guards yourself and make a mistake, you could void your roof or gutter warranty and cause drainage problems.
+If you do install gutter guards yourself, make sure you understand how to measure gutter size to make sure there are no gaps or open spaces where debris may collect.

 Poor Performance in Extreme Weather